betoma/kb-signlang/ssl-dictionary.typ

     #sym.copyright 2023 Bethany E. Toma \& Kim Korsæth.
 All rights reserved.

-    This version last updated on 29.
-April 2023.
+    This version last updated on 22.
+May 2023.
   ],
 )